I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_device_health_descriptor.md

 </tr>
 </table>

+`VendorPropInfo`

 ## Remarks
 The UFS Host Controller contains a series of configurable Descriptor Tables, which allow the driver to query and configure the host controller’s capabilities.
-Query the Requested Descriptor from the Descriptor Table on the device.</p>
+Query the Requested Descriptor from the Descriptor Table on the device.

 ## Requirements
 | &nbsp; | &nbsp; |